 Designer Harumi Fujimoto will showcase her elegant gowns at the Expo's Pasona Group pavilion, weaving traditional techniques with contemporary styles.

-Harumi Fujimoto and models wearing dresses she designed for the Pasona Group pavilion on September 3 in Fukushima Ward, Osaka. (©Sankei by Akiko Niboshi)
+Harumi Fujimoto and models wearing dresses designed for the Pasona Group pavilion on September 3 in Fukushima Ward, Osaka. (©Sankei by Akiko Niboshi)

 With less than six months until the opening of the Osaka-Kansai Expo in April 2025, staff at the Pasona Group pavilion — a leading staffing services company — will be welcoming dignitaries in style.
 Their elegant evening gowns, designed by 97-year-old Kobe-based designer Harumi Fujimoto, will showcase her mastery of haute couture.